News from March to October

 to a chateau in the South of France on Monday, April 5, to start recording

-their 4th album.
-Oasis are expected to be there for eight weeks.
+be there for eight weeks.

 Epic Records is looking to release the album in Jan. or Feb. of 2000.